 Small Unmanned Aircraft Systems (sUAS) or 'drones' are a technology that can be used to automate or augment certain operations in open field nursery production.
-They may be used for a variety of activities including: 1) marketing and sales, 2) asset tracking and management, 3) plant inventory, 4) application of chemicals and nutrients, and 5) crop monitoring.
-Today users have the option to perform these tasks inhouse or use an outside provider.
+They may be used for a variety of activities including: 1) marketing and sales, 2) asset by an outside provider, or by a hybrid of those options.
+Today it is common for outside companies to provide images, image processing, and aerial application services.